Sometimes I’m struck by just how important perseverance is in life.

-Many psychological studies show the importance of persistence in
+Many psychological studies have proven the importance of persistence in life.

 Research in organizational development shows that persistence is one of the most important character strengths for success in entrepreneurship (Tojo Thatchenkery)

 We needn’t be quite so technical with our definition of persistence.
-Rather let’s site a famous old saying “Good things come to those who wait” but let’s change it somewhat.
+Rather let’s cite a famous old saying “Good things come to those who wait” but let’s change it somewhat.

-Robert Eisenberger—professor in Psychology Department and in the Bauer School of Business at the University of Houston—tells us that if a person is rewarded for sustained effort (perseverance) they will learn that perseverance is a good thing regardless of outcome.
-So. . .
+Robert Eisenberger—professor in Psychology Department and in the Bauer School of Business at the University of Houston—tells THE DAILY MEDITATION that if a person is rewarded for sustained effort (perseverance) they will learn that perseverance is a good thing regardless of outcome.

 Reward yourself for persistence whether your effort ends in success or failure because hard work is a good thing in itself.